reiddraper/data-traceability/data-traceability.markdown

-often (perhaps 10 times a day for heavily updated pages, and once a day for lesser updated pages) we'll download the contents of the page and store it under a composite key with URL, source and timestamp, or a relational database row with those attributes.
+often (perhaps 10 times a day for heavily updated pages, and once a day for lesser updated pages) we'll download the contents of the page and store it under a composite key with URL, source and timestamp, or a relational database row with these attributes.

 From each of these home pages we crawl, we'll download the individual linked stories.
 The stories will also be saved with URL, source